Disproven Facts

 What changed?

 Lincoln signed the Emancipation Proclamation on January 1, 1863.
 The story that generations of American students received, told efficiently and with genuine emotion, was that this moment ended slavery: a president, a pen, a nation transformed.
-The image of Lincoln as the Great Emancipator depended on the Proclamation being what it appeared to be, an unconditional abolition of human bondage across the republic.
+Textbooks presented the Proclamation as the decisive act that made Lincoln the Great Emancipator, the document that fulfilled the promise of American freedom.
+The narrative was clean, morally satisfying, and fundamentally incomplete.

 The actual document was considerably more limited.
 The Proclamation declared that enslaved people in states "in rebellion against the United States" were free as of that date.
-It did not apply to the approximately 500,000 enslaved people in the four border states that had remained in the Union, Kentucky, Missouri, Maryland, and Delaware.
-It did not apply to Tennessee, which was largely under Union control.
+It did not apply to the approximately 500,000 enslaved people in the four border states that had remained in the Union: Kentucky, Missouri, Maryland, and Delaware.
+It did not apply to Tennessee, which was largely under Union control by 1863.
 It exempted parts of Louisiana and Virginia for the same reason.
-It freed enslaved people in territories where the United States government had no practical authority to enforce its decree.
+The Proclamation freed enslaved people in territories where the United States government had no practical authority to enforce its decree, while leaving slavery intact in places where federal law actually operated.

 Lincoln justified this restriction on constitutional grounds.
 He was acting under his authority as commander in chief, framing emancipation as a military measure designed to weaken the Confederacy by depriving it of its labor force and encouraging enslaved people to flee to Union lines.
-Congress had not granted him authority to act in loyal states.
-The legal architecture required him to limit the Proclamation to enemy territory.
+Congress had not granted him authority to abolish slavery in loyal states.
+The legal architecture of wartime powers required him to limit the Proclamation to enemy territory.
+Lincoln understood these constraints.
+His private writings make clear that he wished for universal emancipation but believed he lacked the constitutional authority to impose it by executive order alone.

 The practical effects were still significant.
-Enslaved people who could reach Union lines were legally free.
-The Proclamation changed the stated purpose of the war, making abolition an explicit goal and complicating any European recognition of the Confederacy.
-Approximately 200,000 Black soldiers eventually served in the Union Army, many of them formerly enslaved.
+Enslaved people who could reach Union lines were legally free under the Proclamation.
+The policy changed the stated purpose of the war, making abolition an explicit Union goal and complicating any European recognition of the Confederacy, particularly for Britain, which had abolished slavery in its own empire in 1833.
+Approximately 200,000 Black soldiers eventually served in the Union Army, many of them formerly enslaved, their service made possible by the legal protection the Proclamation offered.

 Handwritten first page of the Emancipation Proclamation with Lincoln's signature at the bottom